-Pin Name Function
+Function

-7 OUT1+ output 1 +
+OUT1+ output 1 +

-14 OUT2+ output 2 +
+OUT2+ output 2 +

-5 GND output reference
+GND output reference

+( OUT2+

 The meaning of the two outputs OUT1 and OUT2 can be defined by the user (No Read, Right, Wrong, or a combination).
-Refer to the WinHost Help On Line.

 By default, OUT1 is associated with the No Read event, which activates when the code signaled by the external trigger is not decoded, and OUT2 is associated with the Right event, which activates when the code is correctly decoded.